 According to Fast Company, women of color account for 89% of the new businesses opened every day over the past year.
 This number has grown faster than the overall rate of new women-owned businesses in the past five years—21% versus 43%.

-Starting, growing, and sustaining a small business is no simple task.
-It’s an arduous undertaking that requires countless hours and emotional energy.
+Starting a business is arduous and requires countless hours and emotional energy.
 As the friend of a rising or even established entrepreneur, you may be wondering how you can offer support to your loved one.
 The most obvious way is to, of course, patronize their business.

-Write a review
+1. Write a review

-Spread the word
+2. Spread the word

-Promote their venture on your socials
+3. Promote their venture on your socials

-Offer to write a testimonial for their website
+4. Offer to write a testimonial for their website

 Small businesses can always benefit from a little social proof.
 If you’re particularly impressed by what her business has to offer, volunteer to write a thoughtful testimonial to appear on her business website and social media accounts.

-Send her informative literature
+5. Send her informative literature

 Did you recently learn some valuable information regarding your friend’s respective industry or read an interesting article about entrepreneurship?
 Be sure to pass it on.

-Be a thought partner
+6. Be a thought partner

 Small business owners don’t typically have access to a large staff with whom they can bounce around ideas.
 Offer a listening ear and thoughtful input while your friend brainstorms and problem solves.

 Do you personally know another business owner with whom your friend can form a mutually beneficial partnership?
-Ask for permission first, then make the introduction.

-Lend a helping hand for personal tasks
+9. Lend a helping hand for personal and business-related tasks

 Some entrepreneurs report working as many as 60 to 70 hours per week.
 Often times, this means that many of their personal tasks fall to the wayside.